s-ol/alive/docs/guide.md

 be a note marking the parts of the guide where specific dependencies are required.

-After installing the dependencies, you can download the `alive` source code from the [releases page][:*release*:], or clone the [git repository][:*web*:]:
+After installing the dependencies, you can download the `alv` source code from the [releases page][:*release*:], or clone the [git repository][:*web*:]:

     $ git clone https://github.com/s-ol/alive.git